-For a business, a blog can be a way to consistently add fresh content to your website.
-You can share news like a new location opening, a new employee, a new product, or a new service added.
+For attorneys, a blog can be a way to consistently add fresh content to your website.
+You can share news like a new attorney joining your firm, recently won cases, new practice areas, or changes in laws.
 You can write informative blogs that share your expertise and provide valuable resources to existing and potential clients.

 Setting up a blog can be as easy as filling in the blanks or require more technical knowledge, depending on which platform you decide to use.
 There are a wide variety of no-cost options to choose from.

-There are several user-friendly options — even for the blogger who isn’t very technical — such as Blogger.com or Tumblr.com.
+There are several user-friendly options — even for the legal blog writer who isn’t very technical — such as Blogger.com or Tumblr.com.
 These are largely fill-in-the-blank blogging platforms doable even for the very non-technical user, but they still offer a variety of personalization options.
 WordPress is probably the most popular blogging platform, one you can operate through WordPress.com or incorporate into your own website.

 More technical options include self-made blogs (coded from scratch — definite technical knowledge required) or using a content management system such as ModX (some technical knowledge required).

-Blogs can be hard work; they can also be a fulfilling outlet for sharing knowledge and an important addition to any business’ web presence.
+Law firm blogs can be hard work; they can also be a fulfilling outlet for sharing knowledge and an important addition to any attorney internet marketing strategy.